Dos Cruces in G

 Voice Leading

-The bass line moves through G to D (descending perfect fourth), D to C (descending whole step), C to A (descending minor third), A to E (descending perfect fourth).
+The bass line moves through G to D (descending perfect fourth), D to E (ascending whole step), E to C (descending major third).
 The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
-When the progression loops, the bass returns from E to G by minor third.
+When the progression loops, the bass returns from C to G by perfect fourth.

 Scales for Improvisation